 You will be rewarded with a stunning view of the towering Lamjung Himal (6893m) in the morning as you prepare for your actual first day of trek.

 Moving on, you will cross a suspension bridge and gradually ascend to Upper Pisang.
-You can visit the newly built gompa and a 250 years old gompa.
+You can visit the newly built gompa and a 250-year-old gompa.
 The thin dry mountain air with superb mountain views, while refreshing, can leave you breathless at times.

-Overnight at local lodge in Upper Pisang (B,L,D)
+Overnight at a local lodge in Upper Pisang (B,L,D)

 Day 6: Trek from Upper Pisang to Manang (8-9 hrs; 19 km; 3540 m)

 Depending upon the weather, you will most probably wake up to a beautiful view of Lamjung Himal on the left and Tilicho Peak on the right and the Annapurna range farther below.